lluppesms/pipelines-dotnet-core/Labs/Module4-Lab-05.md

 ### Task 4: Create a Deploy Stage with a template and a parameter

 Replace all of the deploy code with a template and add a parameter for the student number.
 Keep the conditional statement for the deploy stage.

+> Note: you may have to adjust the path to the template to match where you saved it.

 ``` yaml
 - ${{ if eq(parameters.deployWebApp, true) }}: